dikortis/LetsTalkETC/Episodes/Episode_2.md

  okay

 **Carlo Vicari:**
- uh yeah yeah
+ yes
-I've definitely had my fair share of those kind of being uh in the non tech side of these things but um you know everybody even from from day one has just been so supportive throughout the whole community and you know I always post a like a community poll to just to see how everybody's communicating and getting along and stuff like that and it seems like everything is doing really well so far which is great um and also I guess this kind of can bring us into our next topic as far as a community support and stuff like that um you know big big semi announcement nothing official but from the CEO of btcc originally it started out as that coin Telegraph article which was kind of just like a little bit of a rumor mill but then he
+I've definitely had my fair share of those kind of being uh in the non tech side of these things but you know everybody even from day one has just been so supportive throughout the whole community and you know I always post a like a community poll to just to see how everybody's communicating and getting along and stuff like that and it seems like everything is doing really well so far which is great and also I guess this kind of can bring us into our next topic as far as a community support and stuff like that you know big semi announcement nothing official but from the ICO of btcc originally it started out as that coin Telegraph article which was kind of just like a little bit of a rumor mill but then he